top of page

 In 1980, a small study of 5 clubfeet and 3 normal feet by Ippolito and Ponseti found that "1.
 Altered shape, size and relationships of the tarsal bones.
 2. Decrease in the size and number of fibers in the distal third of the muscles of the posterior and medial aspect of the leg; increased fibrous connective tissue in these muscles, their tendon sheaths, and the adjacent fasciae; and shortening of the triceps surae," and the list goes on...

 There has been a paper or two that reported less significance in terms of muscle or tissue differences.
-Post treatment studies have been few and definitely did not include any histology of tissue structures.
+Post treatment studies have been few and did not include any histology of tissue structures.
 Neurologic deficit has been mentioned as a possible cause for recurrence in the past and this evidence was further supported by Thometz et al. in 2011, with a study called, "Electromyography Nerve Conduction Velocity Evaluation of Children With Clubfoot".

 These researchers found that in non-surgery treated patients about 20% presented with neuropathic evidence and after surgery the percentage increased to 57%!.
 More 'specifically, peroneal mononeuropathy was the most common disorder' (41% of patients that underwent surgery).